diffusiondata/gateway-examples/sports-activity-feed-adapter/README.md

 - Controlling the Gateway adapter through the Diffusion console (pause, resume and stop).

 Several prebuilt Gateway adapters are ready and require configuration to connect to various datasources.
 The existing DiffusionData Gateway adapters are:
-- Kafka Adapter
+- Kafka Adapter.
-- CDC Adapter
+- CDC Adapter.
-- REST Adapter
+- REST Adapter.
-- Redis Adapter
+- Redis Adapter.